 Our model formalizes and extends the insightful, literary argument made by Selgin (1997) (chapter 2, section 3) that nominal income targeting, or something like it, is optimal in a world with menu costs.
 Relative to Selgin's elegant informal discussion, we are able to introduce the role of state dependence, which is natural in the context of menu costs and does affect optimal policy.
 Additionally, we are able to formalize and be precise about the argument in the context of a standard macro model.
-This formalization allows us to connect our results to prior modeling work, to characterize precisely the nature of optimal policy, and to take the model to the data to quantify the welfare costs of inflation targeting.
+This formalization allows us to connect our results to prior modeling work, to characterize precisely the nature of optimal policy, and to quantify the welfare costs of inflation targeting.